E-mail Form

 There is no known way to prevent a berry aneurysm from forming.
 Treating high blood pressure may reduce the chance that an existing aneurysm will rupture.
 Controlling risk factors for atherosclerosis may reduce the likelihood of some types of aneurysms.

-People who are known to have an aneurysm may need regular doctor visits to make sure the aneurysm is not changing size or shape.
+People who are known to have an aneurysm may need regular visits with their provider to make sure the aneurysm is not changing size or shape.

 If unruptured aneurysms are discovered in time, they can be treated before causing problems or monitored with regular imaging (usually yearly).